w3f/polkadot-spec/docs/sect-lightclient.md

   1. Efficient bootstrapping and syncing: initializations and update functions of the state have tractable computation and communication complexity and grows at most linearly with the chain size.
 Generally, the complexity is proportional to the GRANDPA validator set change.

-  2. Querying operations happen by requesting athe key-value pair from a full node.
+  2. Querying operations happen by requesting the key-value pair from a full node.

   3. Further, verifying the validity of responses by the full node is logarithmic in the size of the state.

 - **Security Requirements:**

-  1. Secure bootstrapping and Synchronizing: Probability that an adversarial full node convincing a light client of a forged blockchain state is negligible.
+  1. Secure bootstrapping and Synchronizing: The probability that an adversarial full node convinces a light client of a forged blockchain state is negligible.

-  2. Secure querying: Probability that an adversary convinces light client to accept a forged account state os negligible.
+  2. Secure querying: The probability that an adversary convinces a light client to accept a forged account state is negligible.

-  3. Assure that the submitted extrinsics are appended in a successor block or inform the user incase of failure.
+  3. Assure that the submitted extrinsics are appended in a successor block or inform the user in case of failure.

 - **Polkadot Specific Requirements:**

   1. The client MUST be able to connect to a relay chain using chain state.

-  2. The client MUST be able to retrieve checkpoint state from a trusted source to speed up initialization.
+  2. The client MUST be able to retrieve the checkpoint state from a trusted source to speed up initialization.

   3. The client MUST be able to subscribe/unsubscribe to/from any polkadot-spec-conformant relay chain (Polkadot, Westend, Kusama)